lawrennd/old_talks/_data-science/data-science-time-for-professionalisation.md

 \include{../_ai/includes/deploying-ai.md}
 \include{../_ai/includes/ml-systems-design-long.md}

-### Conclusion
+\newslide{Conclusion}

-* Difference between Artificial Intelligence and Data Science are fundamentally different.
+* Artificial Intelligence and Data Science are fundamentally different.

 * In one you are dealing with data collected by happenstance.